djjoa/Arduino-Xmas-Snake-Game/README.md

 ## Notes
 - If using more than 250 lights, power must be injected.
 There are tons of YouTube videos on how to do this.
+- I added Snake3.py so everyone could see transition examples from python to C++.
+Snake3.py is not used in the project; it's just there as a reference.

 ## Resources / References
 - FastLED: https://fastled.io/docs/3.1/group___colorutils.html